top of page

 3. The fundamentals facts of what I believe about the Soul and gender.

-Finally before you read the below I want you to know how fiercely I believe in human rights for all, and the ability to use our free will to experiment and learn.
-I would never want to stop anyone having the freedom to choose what they do but I will always speak up when I feel love and truth are being disregarded and damage is being done, especially when its irreversible and being done to children.
-Each action we take has a direct effect on our souls and the world around us, so I take sharing my opinions and proposing truths on any topics very seriously.
+I want you to know how fiercely I believe in human rights for all, and the ability to use our free will to experiment and learn.
+I would never want to stop anyone having the freedom to choose what they do but I will always speak up when I feel love and truth are being disregarded even if that means I will be attacked myself.
+I never want to be part of facilitating any harm and I believe not speaking up is a form of facilitation.
+A lot of damage is being done to our young bothers and sisters in the name of this gender madness and that damage is irreversible.

 personal